Colby College Department of English

-- English M107B: Experimental Women’s Writing: Studies in Gender and Sexuality, Fall 2015
+English M107B: Studies in Gender and Sexuality: Experimental Women’s Writing, Fall 2015

 Teaching Fellow, UCLA

-- English 4W: Critical Reading and Writing: Games, Rules, and Play, Spring 2015 (instructor of record)
+English 4W: Critical Reading and Writing: Games, Rules, and Play, Spring 2015

 Teaching Assistant Consultant, UCLA

-- English 4W: Critical Reading and Writing: Reading the Body, Fall 2011 (instructor of record)
+English 4W: Critical Reading and Writing: Reading the Body, Fall 2011

 Teaching Associate, UCLA

-- English 4HW: Critical Reading and Writing, Honors: Strange Loves, Spring 2010 (instructor of record)
+English 4HW: Critical Reading and Writing, Honors: Strange Loves, Spring 2010

 Teaching Assistant, UCLA

-EN351: Contemporary American Poetry: Politics, Experiments, Selves: A survey of poetry from WWII to the digital age concerned with individual authors and styles and also with the social and formal concerns that unite them.
+EN351: Contemporary American Poetry: Politics, Experiments, Selves: Survey of poetry from WWII to the digital age concerned with individual authors and the social and formal concerns that unite them.
 Guiding questions: How do poets reimagine form and its relationship to the self after the innovations of modernism?
 What happens to the lyric “I” in this period?
-Poetry and prose by Ginsberg, Plath, O’Hara, Bishop, Creeley, Rich, Clifton, Hejinian, Cha, Mullen, Goldsmith, and Rankine, as well as clusters of poems that take on political issues (including abortion, racism, and September 11th) by other poets.
+Poetry and prose by Ginsberg, Plath, O’Hara, Bishop, Creeley, Rich, Clifton, Hejinian, Cha, Mullen, Goldsmith, and Rankine, as well as clusters of poems on political issues (including abortion, racism, and September 11th) by other poets.

 EN297: Plants, Animals, and (Almost) Humans: An investigation into the relationship between humans and our others: first plants and animals, and then androids, aliens, and clones.
-From HD’s harsh sea roses to the carnivorous Venus fly trap of Little Shop of Horrors, from London’s narrating dog to Wallace’s sentient Maine lobsters, from Butler’s sensuous Oankali to Ishiguro’s clueless clones, these “others” confront us with the radically dissimilar and uncannily familiar, and ask to reimagine our rigid categories of plant, animal, self, and other.
+From HD’s harsh sea roses to the carnivorous Venus fly trap of Little Shop of Horrors, from London’s narrating dog to Wallace’s sentient Maine lobsters, from Butler’s parasitic Tlic to Ishiguro’s clueless clones, these others confront us with the radically dissimilar and uncannily familiar, and ask to reimagine our rigid categories of plant, animal, self, and other.
 Course includes 20th-century poetry, drama, fiction, comics, essays, film, and video art.

 English 174A: American Fiction 1900-1945: An upper-division course organized around the concepts of affiliation and identification as part of national, ethnic, familial, racial, gendered, and/or socioeconomic groups.
-Course emphasizes the relationship between form and content, and covers individual authors while also identifying cultural, historical, and literary trends that extend across the period.
+Course covers individual authors while also identifying cultural, historical, and literary trends that extend across the period.
 Authors include Wharton, Stein, Far, Yezierska, Fitzgerald, Hemingway, Loos, Larsen, Faulkner, Hurston, and West.

 English 180: Virginia Woolf: Lives and Afterlives: An upper-division seminar on the work of Virginia Woolf guided by two questions: for Woolf, what is a life?
 And how may a life be best represented on the page?
 Students read Woolf’s essays, diary entries, and autobiographical writings alongside her major works, and consider the relationship between fiction and life-writing throughout.
 Course also considers Woolf as a public figure and as fodder for other writers, including Walker, Bechdel, and Cunningham.

-English M107B: Experimental Women’s Writing (Studies in Gender and Sexuality): An upper-division course on experimental work by American women writers, with a focus on post-1980 writing.
-The course considers genre-bending texts that blur the lines between fiction and non-fiction, poetry and prose, and is particularly interested in the ways these hybrid forms of literature open up non-binaristic ways of thinking about gender, sexuality, and race.
+English M107B: Experimental Women’s Writing An upper-division course on experimental work by American women writers with a focus on post-1980 writing.
+Considers genre-bending texts that blur the lines between fiction and non-fiction, poetry and prose, and is particularly interested in the ways hybrid forms of literature open up non-binaristic ways of thinking about gender, race, and sexuality.
 Texts by Stein, Hejinian, Cha, Castillo, Mullen, Nelson, Bechdel, Spahr, Philip, and Rankine.